arcam_fmj integration allows you to control Arcam Receivers and Processors from Home Assistant.

 - SR 250

-Adding Arcam FMJ Receivers to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Arcam FMJ Receivers integration to your Home Assistant instance, use this My button:

 Arcam FMJ Receivers can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 Use an IR blaster to send a command to turn the device on using these discrete codes: